TFCA Annual Conference Graphic

 Chuck Allen - Assistant State Fire Marshal, State Fire Marshal's Office

 I have been with TDI/SFMO since June 2016, where I started as a fire/life safety inspector.
 I rose through the ranks as a lieutenant and captain.
 I became the Assistant State Fire Marshal in October 2023.
-I have a bachelor's degree from West Texas A&M in Emergency Management and a master’s degree from Grand Canyon University in Leadership with an Emphasis in Disaster Preparedness and Executive Fire Leadership.
-I am a master at fire inspection, fire/arson investigator, as well as a master peace officer.
+I have a Bachelor's Degree from West Texas A&M in Emergency Management and a Master's Degree from Grand Canyon University in Leadership with an Emphasis on Disaster Preparedness and Executive Fire Leadership.
+I am a master at fire inspection, a fire/arson investigator, and a master peace officer.
 I am a field training officer and a certified fraud examiner.
-I have over 30 years of experience in the public safety industry (Fire, EMS, Law Enforcement) which involved private sector, municipal, county, and state governments.
+I have over 30 years of experience in the public safety industry (Fire, EMS, Law Enforcement), which involved the private sector, municipal, county, and state governments.

 Abstract

-• Overview of what services the SFMO can provide to local authority having jurisdictions when it comes to fire inspections, fire investigation, or investigations related to life safety systems.
+• Provide an overview of the services the SFMO can provide to local authorities with jurisdictions regarding fire inspections, fire investigations, or investigations related to life safety systems.

 • Overview of Line of Duty Death/Critical Injury responses from the SFMO.